broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

 - Reblocked single sample GVCF files (`input_vcfs`) with specific annotations described below
 - GVCF index files (`input_vcf_indexes`)

-While the GVS workflow has been tested with 100,000 single sample GVCF files as input, only datasets of up to 10,000 files are being used for beta testing.
+While the GVS has been tested with 250,000 single sample genome GVCF files as input, only datasets of up to 25,000 genomes are being used for beta testing.

 #### Reblocked GVCF files